NixOS/rfcs/rfcs/0000-nixpkgs-ifd.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-Should we call it `IFD`, or should we give it a different name?
+Should we call it "import from Derivation", or should we give it a different name?
 `builtins.readFile <drv>` is really the same thing for our purposes, so I am sympathetic to renaming.

 # Future work